This is going to be one of those once upon a time articles so buckle up and prepare for a story.

 Ever since I started programming professionally I’ve loved the connection with the people on the receiving end of the product.
-I love to see how they use the tool, how they interact with it and how we can make it even better.
-There are a lot of constraints that are outside of our hands so we need to do everything we can to provide good UX.
+I love to see how they use the tool, how they interact with it.
+I enjoyed getting feedback and discovering new ways to make the product even better.
+We have certain constraints put on us so we need to do everything we can with the options that we have available to provide good UX.

 But ”With great power comes great responsibility” - as uncle Ben says.
 This complexity introduces a lot of potential problems which we need to deeply consider when building rich front-end applications.

 Being an UI engineer comes with its own set of problems.
 Working on the first thing that the user sees about a product means that you don’t have much room for mistakes.
 Your work is what the users interact with.
 Even though they are using the whole technical stack under the hood - the UI is the gateway through which they are doing it.
 Let’s discuss some of the challenges that UI engineers face.

 Yes, working on the UI you need to have an understanding of what looks good and what doesn’t.
 However, having a pretty interface doesn’t make it usable.
 It’s not just about having the proper colours, animations and shades but about providing consistency and intuitiveness.